Poul-Henning Kamp: Bike shed discussion

-A post by Kamp on the FreeBSD mailing lists is responsible for the popularization of the term bike shed discussion, and the derived term bikeshedding, to describe Parkinson's law of triviality in open source projects - when the amount of discussion that a subject receives is inversely proportional to its importance.
-Poul-Henning Kamp is known for his preference of a Beerware license to the GNU General Public License (GPL).
+A post by Kamp on the FreeBSD mailing lists is responsible for the popularization of the term bike shed discussion, and the derived term bikeshedding, to describe Parkinson's law of triviality in open source projects – when the amount of discussion that a subject receives is inversely proportional to its importance.

 Publications

 Poul-Henning Kamp has published a substantial number of articles over the years in publications like Communications of the ACM and ACM Queue mostly on the topics of computing and time keeping.